axonops/async-python-cassandra/docs/performance.md

 ## Performance Checklist

 - [ ] Use prepared statements for repeated queries
-- [ ] Batch related writes when possible
+- [ ] Use batches ONLY for same-partition writes or atomicity (not for performance!)
 - [ ] Leverage concurrent operations with asyncio.gather()
 - [ ] Configure appropriate connection pool settings
 - [ ] Use token-aware load balancing